- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 The entire profits from this remarkable Peruvian coffee are used to assist vulnerable children as well as orphans.

 This is another 100 percent organic Cenfrocafe Peruvian coffee that is grown in the Northern Highlands of Peru.
-It is a freshly roasted coffee bean which is packed in 12oz bags with one-way lock valves designed to lock in the fresh taste of this fantastic coffee.
+It is a freshly roasted coffee bean that is packed in 12oz bags with one-way lock valves designed to lock in the fresh taste of this fantastic coffee.

 These Cubico coffee beans are roasted in small batches with each freshly-roasted bag dated and endorsed by the roasters to guarantee or ensure freshness.
-The Peruvian coffee has a smooth with bright lemon and citrus acidity which is followed closely by toffee and nutty sweetness.
+The Peruvian coffee has smooth with bright lemon and citrus acidity which is followed closely by toffee and nutty sweetness.
 It leaves mild herbal notes as an unmistakably enjoyable aftertaste.

 The Cubico coffee also exhibits an intense aroma and medium roasted so that it can have an extended shelf life.
 You will never go wrong with this freshly-roasted coffee from Peru.

 Java Planet- Decaf Coffee Peru USDA Organic Coffee Beans

 This is a family-owned – and operated – brand assures all their prospective and existing customers of the authenticity of this premium, award-winning quality Peruvian coffee beans.
 This product is certified USDA organic and is free of genetically modified organisms, i.e., GMO-free and also entirely free from pesticides and chemicals.